 Ignoring them, I drove as far as I could go up the dirt road leading to the special regulation section and parked in a turnaround just shy of a solitary home.
 I was a bit confused as to whether I should continue to drive up as the road appeared to go into the yard, so I asked another guy who had just pulled up to run his dogs.

-“Park here, it gets rough up there” was the advice.
+“Park here; it gets rough up there,” was the advice.
 I took it.
-It was only another couple hundred yards to the end of the road and, yes, you need a real 4×4 to negotiate the road to get there.
-Rather than risk damage, just park and walk.
-There are deep potholes in the road, narrow passages between rocks that beg to scrape the paint off your truck and some nasty looking sharp rocks that would be pleased to puncture your gas tank as your truck heaves over them to high center on the numerous big humps.
+It was only another couple hundred yards to the end of the road, and, yes, you need a real 4×4 to negotiate the road to get there.
+Rather than risk damage, park and walk.
+There are deep potholes in the road, narrow passages between rocks that beg to scrape the paint off your truck, and some nasty-looking sharp rocks that would be pleased to puncture your gas tank as your truck heaves over them to high center on the numerous big humps.

-The road hits Big Wilson upstream a bit from the sign that marks the start of the special regulation section.
+The road hits Big Wilson upstream from the sign that marks the start of the special regulation section.
 There is a nice pool right there with a small waterfall feeding it.
-I knew this spot, being pretty, would see more than it’s share of action, but I could not resist.
-I tied on a Mr. Rapidan and flipped it up to the seam of the current and, on the third cast, was rewarded with a slurp.
-Turns out there is a good pocket of fish right there; a mix of brookies and rainbows.
+I knew this spot, being pretty, would see more than its share of action, but I could not resist.
+I tied on a Mr. Rapidan and flipped it up to the current seam and, on the third cast, was rewarded with a slurp.
+Turns out there is a good pocket of fish, a mix of brookies and rainbows.
 With the March afternoon sun warming the water to 42 degrees (as opposed to the 36 degrees I observed that morning in the upper section), the fish were turned on and active on the top.

-After seeing the amazing display of boulder/water/pools down below, it was a shock to work up through a normal trout stream.
-Beyond the initial pool for as far as I went, there were no dramatic waterfalls or stunning displays.
+After seeing the amazing display of boulders/water/pools down below, it was a shock to work up through a normal trout stream.
+Beyond the initial pool, as far as I went, there were no dramatic waterfalls or stunning displays.
 While I could appreciate that this section would be picture perfect in the summer when shaded, in early March, it was barren and showing its bones.

-I switched over to nymphs after leaving the pool and continued to pick up a fish every now and then.
+After leaving the pool, I switched to nymphs and continued to pick up fish every now and then.
 Nothing amazing, nothing worth writing home about.
-This stream could have been White Oak Canyon or the upper Hughes in the Shenandoah; very similar in appearance and technique.
+This stream could have been White Oak Canyon or the upper Hughes in the Shenandoah; it is very similar in appearance and technique.

 In the middle of summer, I doubt you would need the chest waders I had on.
 My decision to stick with those was driven more by the need to stay warm rather than the need to stay dry.
 Since I had broken my 4wt rod earlier in the day, I used a 6wt and that was clearly overkill given the size of the typical fish I ran into.